-- “Thank you for all the chairs you set up for our families at the concert.”
+- “Thank you for the chairs you put out for our families at the concert.”

 A simple "Thank you for..." statement can go a long way and I make sure to set the example by sharing my own thank you statements, whether my students are around or not.

 Another great way to show appreciation is with a thank you card.
-Pick a time during the school year to offer one to your school custodians.
+Pick a time during the school year to offer one to your school custodians!
 For example, this can be done by having students sign their name on a large piece of construction paper (folded or open flat) after a grade-level concert.
-Maybe consider surprising your school custodian with a birthday card or an ‘end of the year’ thank you card by the students before they begin summer vacation.
-I noticed at one of the schools I teach at, a custodian there kept a large appreciation card the 3rd and 4th graders made for him and he hung it up in his small office space.
+Maybe consider surprising your school custodian with a birthday card or an ‘end of the year’ thank you card by the students before summer vacation starts.
+I realized the power of a handmade card when one day, as I walked down the hall and passed the open door of the custodial closet, I spotted the large appreciation card my 3rd and 4th graders had made for him.
+He kept it and hung it up in his small office space.
 Don’t negate the power of a sincere, old-school, handwritten card!

 This is different from the “verbally” point given above because we’re MUSIC teachers!
 We utilize the power of song to touch hearts so why not SING the praises of those whom we appreciate!
 A song I've loved using in the past comes from the Music K-8 resource and is aptly entitled: “We Appreciate You.”
-It’s a simple, generically worded song of appreciation that can easily be applied to anyone you’d like to give thanks to.
-It’s extremely upbeat and catchy so my students *love* learning and performing it.
-One year, my principal decided to gather all the students into the all-purpose room and surprised our custodian by calling him down to the room via the loudspeaker, as if it was a usual clean-up duty that he needed to attend to.
+It’s a simple, upbeat song of appreciation that can easily be applied to anyone you’d like to give thanks to.
+It’s extremely catchy so my students *love* learning and performing it.
+One year, my principal decided to gather all the students into the all-purpose room and surprised our custodian by calling him down to the room via the loudspeaker, as if it was a usual clean-up duty to attend to.
 The moment he walked in, all the kids yelled, “Surprise!
 We appreciate you, Mr. ___!” and proceeded to sing through the song.
-As you can imagine, he was very moved and touched by the gesture from the kids!
+As you can imagine, he was very moved and touched by that gesture from the kids!

-Yes, yes, I know...that’s not a word, but work with me here!
-During the school year teachers have specific moments where they feel the love.
-There’s random little notes of thanks from students during the year, gift giving during December, Valentine’s Day cards, and a National Teacher Appreciation Day in May where many school districts and PTA/PTO groups across the country acknowledge teachers with fun little surprises in their mailboxes or a catered breakfast/lunch (not to mention the AWESOME store discounts many retailers and restaurants offer...hello free Chik-fil-A and Chipotle BOGO!!).
-There’s an Administrator’s Assistant Day, School Nurse’s Day, Boss' Day, all kinds of days during the school year.
+During the school year teachers have many moments where they feel the love.
+There’s random little notes of thanks from students during the year, gift giving during December, Valentine’s Day cards, and even Teacher Appreciation Week in May where many school districts and PTA/PTO groups across the country acknowledge teachers with fun little surprises in their mailboxes or a catered breakfast/lunch, not to mention the AWESOME store discounts many retailers and restaurants offer (hello free Chik-fil-A and Chipotle BOGO!!).
+There’s an Administrative's Assistant Day, School Nurse’s Day, Boss' Day, all kinds of days during the school year.